elephantscale/es-training-new/course-outlines/AI-for-images-text-and-forcasting.md

 Introductory to Intermediate

 ## Industry Use Cases Covered
-We will study and solve some of most common industry use cases; listed below
+We will study and solve some of the most common industry use cases; listed below

 * Finance
   - Predicting loan defaults at Prosper